WebOrigami/docs/src/content/language/tutorial.md

 You don't need to install anything to complete this tutorial.
 If you prefer a conceptual introduction first, see [Hello, world](hello.html).

+_**Note:** The Glitch service that is used to host this tutorial project has had issues updating its servers so that they can run the latest version of Origami.
+Some notes below indicate places where the current Origami syntax has changed from what it shown._

 ## Scenario

 One day your team decides: